renovatebot/renovate/lib/manager/mix/readme.md

 #### Are lock files or checksum files used?
 Mandatory?

-Lock files are mix.lock/rebar.lock and they are mandatory
+Lock files are mix.lock and they are mandatory

 #### If so, what tool and exact commands should be used if updating 1 or more package versions in a dependency file?